codemike13/pull-collaboration/README.md

 1684 for a 850lb bike.

 6. how much wood could a wood chuck chuck if a wood chuck could chuck wood?

+THe woodchuck could chuck wood if wood could chuck from the woodchuck chucking.